Discarded-Team/Pyndemic/README.md

 15 - pdraw - draws a single card for a given player, checking if it is an epidemic 16 - epidemic - carries out an epidemic on the board 17 - co - checks for unresolved outbreaks
-20 - ic - infects a given city with a given colour
+18 - ic - infects a given city with a given colour

-21 - action - reduces the current active players action by 1, and if zero moves to the next players turn
+19 - action - reduces the current active players action by 1, and if zero moves to the next players turn 20 - rc - removes a cube of a given colour from a given location

-Not yet written

-19 - ccard - checks a player has a card matching the city they are in

 ***C - Class - playeraction***